What is DRAM?

 - SODIMM indicates a small outline DIMM (aka notebook form factor)

-- LRDIMM is short for load-reduced dual inline memory module.
+- LRDIMM is short for load-reduced dual inline memory modules.
 LRDIMM is a load-reduction (LR) DIMM (used in servers) that supports higher densities than RDIMMs and contains a memory buffer (MB) chip, as opposed to a register, in order to reduce and minimise the load on the server memory bus.